UPPMAX/UPPMAX-documentation/docs/cluster_guides/modules.md

     This will allow other modules to be found.

+???- tip "What to do when `module load` gives an 'Lmod has detected the following error:  These module(s) or extension(s) exist but cannot be loaded as requested' error?"

+    Ouch, now it is time to try out many things.
+    As an example of a worked-out though process, see the page about loading the Tkinter module [here](load_tkinter_module.md).

 To load a module, use `module load [module]`, for example `module load cowsay`.
 This will load the default version of that module,